Adolescent Program (12 to 18 Years)

 In Montessori’s third plane of development, from twelve to eighteen, the adolescent has a ‘humanistic mind’ eager to understand humanity and the contribution they can make to society.

-Incorporating Montessori philosophy, the High School program was developed in conjunction with Big Picture Education Australia and Murdoch University.
-Big Picture Education Australia is a nonprofit company whose core business is the transformation of education in response to a rapidly-changing world.
+Our Montessori High School program was developed in conjunction with Big Picture Learning Australia.
+Big Picture Learning Australia, is a non-profit company whose core business is the transformation of education in response to a rapidly changing world.
 At the heart is a departure from traditional ‘appointment learning’ where everyone learns the same things according to a fixed timetable inside the four walls of a school.
 Well-aligned with Montessori philosophy, Big Picture is based on the belief that personalised, passion-based learning is the key to modernising education and preparing young people uncommonly well for successful futures.
 Nurturing creativity, curiosity and independence is core to Big Picture practice.

 Montessori on adolescent development (12 to 18 years)

 The Montessori program for young people aged 12 to 18 years is based on the recognition of the special characteristics of adolescence.
 Adolescence is an age of great social development, an age of critical thinking and re-evaluation, and a period of self-concern and self-assessment.
 It is a transition from childhood to adulthood with the corresponding physical, mental and sexual maturation.
 In early puberty, the adolescent finds it hard to concentrate on academic and structured learning.
 Above all adolescence is like an odyssey – an arduous yet exciting adventure – where the adolescent tries to find his or her place in the world.